intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 5. Section on Summary of IETF Liaison Manager Responsibilities reworked.
 6. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.

+(keeping this separate just for review purposes): Changes in Wes' rewrite of the relationship section:

+- Reworked the entire section to better define each type of relationship separately for clarity.
+- Better described the double set of requirements for establishing a formal relationship
+- Clarified what happens with liaison communications that don't have a formal relationship (IE: it falls on the IAB's responsibility to ensure they're handled if need be)
+- Added a definition of "group" within an organization, as that was missing

 # Aspects of Liaisons and Liaison Management

 The IETF communicates with other organizations (such as other SDOs)